Cooking With Bliss

 When we're talking about braising, we're specifically talking about bone-in short ribs, also known as English-cut (the thick meaty ribs with one bone per piece).

-If you're deciding between chuck roast and bone-in short ribs for a braised dish, I break down a few key differences and when to use each in this chuck roast vs. short ribs guide.
+If you're deciding between chuck roast and bone-in short ribs, I break down a few key differences and when to use each in this chuck roast vs. short ribs guide.

 Oxtails